floppydisken/Res/README.md

 The advantage of this approach is to make it obvious what is missing when writing code.

+Also it's now obvious what possible return values there are.
+Even though we don't get something as great as discriminated unions, polymorphism almost gives us the same guarentees.
+It is now APART OF THE API which is wonderful.

 # Strict mode

 Taking inspiration from https://github.com/SteveDunn/Vogen (or https://github.com/SteveDunn/Vogen/blob/main/src/Vogen/CompilationExtensions.cs) we could probably ensure compile time exceptions for unhandled cases.
 We're returning to the Java-esque forced throw handlers, which is a bit ironic, but man does it make sense when you're building a big project and want guarentees and transparency.